February 22, 2020

 Form your team

 Teams from throughout the state are encouraged to apply.
-Teams consist of up to five students (four students and one alternate) and one coach.
-The coach may be a teacher, parent, administrator, or Talented and Gifted coordinator.
-Any students in grades 6-8 may form a team.
+Teams consist of up to five students--four students and one alternate--and one coach.
+The coach may be a teacher, administrator, or Talented and Gifted coordinator.
+Any students in grades 6, 7, or 8 may form a team.
 Four of the team’s five players compete at any one time.
 Substitutions may occur during the 2-minute halftime or between matches.

-The U.S. Department of Energy will pay all expenses for the coach and members of the winning team to compete in Washington, D.C. at the national competition April 24 - April 28, 2014.
-No school may compete in more than one regional competition.
-If the entire winning team cannot participate in all national activities, the second-place team will attend instead.
+The U.S. Department of Energy will pay all expenses for the coach and members of the winning team to compete in Washington, D.C. at the national competition April 30 - May 4, 2020.